turingschool/front-end-curriculum/lessons/module-1/js-2.md

   return width * height;
 };

-// We call this function using the variable that we assigned our anonymous function to calculateArea(2, 1);
+// We call this function the same way - using the variable that we assigned our anonymous function to calculateArea(2, 1);

-// We can even assign that function call as the value of another variable.
-How would we run our 'area' function now? var size = calculateArea(3, 4);
 ```

 Why does this matter?
 Seems like everyone just wants to make life hard with all these different ways of doing what seems like the same thing.
 Enter...